What is Stetson University doing to help address issues related to climate change and environment? How are we acting as responsible stewards?

 The Environmental Sustainability Fellows work with a faculty mentor to develop a more cognizant and purposeful Stetson community focused on social, economic and environmental practices.
 We foster a culture of environmentalism through education and direct involvement with our campus and the greater community.
 This page displays the projects they have been working on as well as the students themselves.

 The Environmental Sustainability Fellow Scholarship is open to high school students for the upcoming school year, and students from all majors and cultural backgrounds are welcome to apply.

-Stetson Dining, in partnership with Chartwells, has many ongoing sustainable initiatives on campus, such as providing local food sourced within 150 miles and working with the Food Recovery Network group to send good food to nearby shelters instead of the landfill.
-There is more information about these efforts in the attached page.
-Upcoming events, such as the on-campus local produce market, can be found on Stetson Dining's Facebook, Twitter and Instagram.
+Stetson Dining, in partnership with Chartwells, has many ongoing sustainable initiatives on campus, such as providing local food sourced within 150 miles and working with the Food Recovery Network club to send good food to nearby shelters instead of the landfill.
+There is also a Compass Seafood Policy to provide sustainably-sourced seafood and a Food Forum group to review current processes, determine goals for the upcoming years, and discuss barriers in order to form action plans.
+More information and details of upcoming events, such as the monthly on-campus local produce market, can be found on Stetson Dining's Facebook, Twitter and Instagram.